One Take with Michael Van Erdewyk

 Serial and Senior entrepreneur

-👉 A biology major and chemistry major, Michael went into insurance right after college, became a stockbroker at EF Hutton and Merrill Lynch and then made his first pivot into entrepreneurship launching a self-insurance program for workers compensation.
+👉 The Scoop – A biology major and chemistry major, Michael went into insurance right after college, became a stockbroker at EF Hutton and Merrill Lynch and then made his first pivot into entrepreneurship launching a self-insurance program for workers compensation.
 Today, Michael is the founder of Fusebox, an app that allows employers to engage better with their employees.

-👉 Decisive moment – Becoming an entrepreneur.
+👉 Decisive Moment #1 – Becoming an entrepreneur.

-👉 Coping with change – his latest venture, Fuxebox, doesn’t even have a desktop version.
+His latest venture, Fuxebox, doesn’t even have a desktop version.
 It’s fully and only mobile.
 Next, by leveraging AI, his app will become predictive, helping employers understand when they might lose an employee.

 Add comment